Black Bat Flower Facts

 Sadly, however, all 10 known varieties of this plant have become extremely rare in the wild.
 Furthermore, efforts to cultivate the plant rarely succeed.
 Although researchers continue to make the attempt, the reason for this failure eludes them.

 But this unique flower requires very specific habitat types to flourish.
 Its primary natural habitat consists of areas of tropical jungle.
 This astounding perennial also requires high levels of humidity, shade, and well-drained soil in order to truly thrive.

-In conclusion, to add to its impressiveness, the various varieties also bloom at different times.
+In conclusion, to add to its impressiveness, the various varieties of Black Bat Flower also bloom at different times.
 These times range from late Spring to early Fall.
 The genus blooms repeatedly, however, often as much as 8 times in a single season.